 Park parking fee applies ($14/day or $69/year individual Ontario Parks pass).
 The off-leash beach is included in the standard day-use access; no additional fee.

-Reasonable dog-owner protocol on this beach: bring a long-line leash for the walk from the parking lot to the off-leash zone (mandatory), pick up after your dog (the Provincial Park provides bag dispensers), keep the dog from approaching strangers without permission, and watch for nesting piping plovers in May-June — if you see signage about an active nest, the rope barriers are non-negotiable.
+Reasonable dog-owner protocol on this beach: bring a long-line leash for the walk from the parking lot to the off-leash zone (mandatory), pick up after your dog (the Provincial Park provides bag dispensers), keep the dog from approaching strangers without permission, and watch for nesting piping plovers in May-June1 — if you see signage about an active nest, the rope barriers are non-negotiable.

 Wasaga Beach Town off-leash park (Sunnidale Road)

 The Town of Wasaga Beach maintains a fenced off-leash dog park on Sunnidale Road, about 2 km north of central Wasaga.
-The fenced area is roughly 1.5 hectares with a small-dog section and a large-dog section, plus a centre lawn for overflow.
-Surface is grass with patches of pea gravel and wood chips at the gate areas.
+The fenced area is roughly 1.5 hectares with a small-dog section and a large-dog section, plus a centre lawn for overflow.3 Surface is grass with patches of pea gravel and wood chips at the gate areas.

 This is the year-round option.
 Open every day, dawn to dusk.
 Free, no permit.
 Water taps are turned on May through October; bring your own bottle in winter.
 The Town maintains the surface (sweeping, manure pickup, fence repair) on a weekly basis.